 The DVD audio disc, also known as the DVD-A disc or DVD-Audio was released in late 1999.
 Although DVD movie discs contained better quality audio than the CD could provide, the DVD movie discs were not audio specific discs.
 Because of this, there began a movement to develop a high quality audio specific DVD.
 This is a read-only DVD format and so it can only be read and no new information recorded to it.

 For audio DVDs, there is more storage space available to store audio, about 7 times more storage capacity.
 With this extra space you can store more CD quality audio or store a similar amount of audio but at a higher quality.
 The higher quality in the DVD audio disc or DVD-A disc is represented by a sampling rate of 96,000 samples per second (about double that of the audio CD) with each sample being represented by a 24 bit binary number which allows for over 16 million discrete sound levels.
 Linear PCM is used to store audio on the DVD and it is stored uncompressed or with lossless compression.

-Another difference between the audio CD and the DVD-audio format is copy protection.
-Unlike, the audio CD, audio DVDs have a copyright protection scheme in place to prevent unauthorized copying of the high quality audio content.
-Many of these schemes have been cracked, similar to what has occurred with the DVD movie discs.
+Another difference between the audio CD and the DVD audio disc format is copy protection.
+Unlike, the audio CD, audio DVDs have a copyright protection scheme in place to prevent unauthorized copying or "ripping" of the high quality audio content.
+However, many of these schemes have been cracked, similar to what has occurred with the DVD movie discs.

-One of the problems with the DVD-audio disc was that the early DVD movie players could not play the audio discs.
+One of the problems with the DVD audio disc was that the early DVD movie players could not play the audio discs.
 Players equipped to deal with the DVD-A format were necessary in order to play these discs.
 This was one of the reasons why this format initially did not really gain much popularity in the marketplace.
 Another reason for lack of interest in this format is the competition from the Super Audio CD, a format that provides better sound than a standard CD and some claim even better sound than the audio DVD format.
 With the presence of two competing high quality audio formats, consumers for the most part are not choosing one over the other, but instead are staying away.